stopher/json_encode/README.txt

-Plugin to simply output a value json encoded.
+Simple ExpressionEngine Plugin to output a value JSON encoded from template.

 Christopher Olaussen